hubmapconsortium/portal-ui/README.md

 ## Tag, release, and deployment
-To tag a new version for github and [dockerhub](https://hub.docker.com/repository/docker/hubmap/portal-ui), checkout a release branch, increment `VERSION`, update `compose/hubmap.yml` to match, commit these changes, and run:
+To tag a new version for github and [dockerhub](https://hub.docker.com/repository/docker/hubmap/portal-ui), checkout a release branch, increment `VERSION`, commit, and run:
 ```sh
 ./push.sh
 ```